landaire/landaire.github.io/content/2024-07-28-reflective-pe-loader-for-xbox.md

 Avoiding `LoadLibrary()` and `CreateProcess()` is very important for us since those will check for code integrity and any code we write will not be properly signed.

-I took a look at the work involved and decided I wanted to write my own loader for a few reasons:
+I took a look at the work involved and decided I wanted to write my own loader for multiple reasons:

 1. I despise dealing with C/C++ build systems.